What’s it cost? That’s the question on nearly everyone’s mind when they think about retiring overseas.

 Postage and Shipping

 We have an account at a nearby Mailboxes, Etc. store.
-We receive a small amount of mail forwarded from the US each month, as well shipping for a few online orders.
+We receive a small amount of mail forwarded from the US each month, as well as shipping for a few online orders.
 It’s not a practical solution for shipping heavy items.

 Medical